JCKelley-CYBR/HistoryNinja/README.md

 PS C:\> Get-HistoryNinja -b <browser name> -u <username> -o <output file type>
 ```

-The use of -u requires the command to also include a -b parameter, and vice versa -b requires he command to also include a -u parameter.
+The use of -u requires the command also to include a -b parameter, and vice versa -b requires the command also to include a -u parameter.

 ```powershell
 PS C:\> Get-HistoryNinja -p <Path> -d <From Date> -o <output file type>